-The story of the Germans from Russia had its beginning
+A Brief History of the Germans from Russia

 - Free transportation to Russia.

 - The right to settle in segregated colonies.

 - Free land and the necessary tax-free loans to establish themselves.

 - Religious freedom and the right to build their own churches.
 (Implied in this was the right to establish their own schools).

 - The right to leave Russia at any time.